IRMP-org/IRMP/README.md

 <br/>

 # Revision History
+### Version 3.8.0 - Major content contribution by Jörg Riechardt
+- Autodetect repeatrate for precise detection of repetition and release.
+- Improve RC5 recognition.

 ### Version 3.7.0 - Major content contribution by Jörg Riechardt
 - Support RC6A20 and RC6A28.
 - Sending S100 is not supported.